-Since 'that first-order logic is undecidable' also designates the proposition that first-order logic is undecidable, similar remarks apply to q and (7b'): q must have the effect of making the truth or falsity of (7b')(at a circumstance) depend on the properties possessed by the proposition that first-order logic is undecidable and the relations it stands in (at that circumstance-though q might have this effect by being that proposition, since we have assumed only that p is not the proposition that first-order logic is undecidable).
-Let us put this by saying that p and q determine the proposition that first-order logic is undecidable, (this is so even if the way that q makes the truth or falsity of (7b') at a circumstance depend on the properties of the proposition that firstorder logic is undecidable and the relations it stands in at that circumstance is by being the proposition that first-order logic is undecidable in that case, q determines itself).
-Because it will be relevant in a moment, recall that given the way I am using the term 'designate', 'the proposition that first-order logic is undecidable' and 'that first-order logic is undecidable' may designate things in addition to the proposition that first-order logic is undecidable in (7a) and (7b).
-That is, because these expressions occur in (7a) and (7b), the truth or falsity of the propositions expressed by those sentences (at a circumstance) may also depend on the properties possessed by some other entity o and the relations it stands in (at the circumstance).
-If this were so, since p and q are the contributions that these expressions make to (7a') and (7b'), it must be p and q that have the effect of making the truth or falsity of (7a') and (7b') (at a circumstance) depend on the properties possessed by o and the relations it stands in (at the circumstance).
-In such a case we shall also say that p and q determine o (in addition to the proposition that first-order logic is undecidable).
-Thus, though p and q must both determine the proposition that first- order logic is undecidable, one or both of them can determine some other entities as well (and they may determine different other entities).
+Since 'that first order logic is undecidable' also designates the proposition that first order logic is undecidable, similar remarks apply to q and 7b'. q must have the effect of making the truth or falsity of 7b' (at a circumstance) depend on the properties possessed by the proposition that first order logic is undecidable and the relations it stands in (at that circumstance-though q might have this effect by being that proposition since we have assumed only that p is not the proposition that first order logic is undecidable).
+Let us put this by saying that p and q determine the proposition that first order logic is undecidable, (this is so even if the way that q makes the truth or falsity of 7b' at a circumstance depend on the properties of the proposition that first order logic is undecidable and the relations it stands in in that circumstance is by being the proposition that first order logic is undecidable-in that case, q determines itself).
+Because it will be relevant in a moment, recall that given the way I am using the term 'designate', 'the proposition that first order logic is undecidable' and 'that first order logic is undecidable' may designate things in addition to the proposition that first order logic is undecidable in 7a and 7b.
+That is, as a result of these expressions occurring in 7a and 7b, the truth or falsity of the propositions expressed by those sentences (at a circumstance) may also depend on the properties possessed by some other entity o^{} and the relations it stands in (in the circumstance).
+If this were so, since p and q are the contributions that these expressions make to 7a' and 7b', it must be p and q that have the effect of making the truth or falsity of 7a' and 7b' (at a circumstance) depend on the properties possessed by o^{} and the relations it stands in (at the circumstance).
+In such a case we shall also say that p and q determine o^{} (in addition to the proposition that first order logic is undecidable).
+Thus, though p and q must both determine the proposition that first order logic is undecidable, one or both of them can determine some other entities as well (and they may determine different other entities).

-Looking now at (7a') and (7b'), it seems that whether they are true or false at a circumstance must depend on how o, R, and the things determined by p and q are configured at the circumstance.
-That is, these propositions represent o, R, and the things determined by p and q as being arranged in a certain way.
+Now looking at 7a' and 7b', it seems that whether they are true or false at a circumstance must depend on how o, R and the things determined by p and q are configured at the circumstance.
+That is, these propositions represent o, R and the things determined by p and q as being arranged in a certain way.
 The propositions are true at a circumstance of evaluation if these things are arranged there in the way the propositions represent them as being arranged, false otherwise.
 In much the same way, a sentence like 'Chris loves the successor of 1' expresses a proposition that can be represented as follows: